Kotlin/kandy/docs/topics/samples/geo/USA-States-Election-Results-Map-(Joined-Datasets).md

 # USA States Election Results Map (Joined Datasets)

 <web-summary>
-Discover 'Simple Area' in Kotlin using Kandy, a clear and straightforward example of area plotting.
+Discover election results visualization in Kotlin using Kandy, a comprehensive example of geographical data analysis.
-This example visualizes cost data over several years, demonstrating the effectiveness of area charts in data representation.
+This example demonstrates joining electoral and geographical datasets to create an informative color-coded states map.
 </web-summary>

 <card-summary>
-'Simple Area' in Kotlin with Kandy: An elegant demonstration of area plots, showcasing yearly cost trends in a visually intuitive manner.
+USA election results mapping in Kotlin with Kandy: An elegant demonstration of data joining and visualization using color-coded states.
 </card-summary>

 <link-summary>
-Explore the 'Simple Area' example using Kotlin and Kandy, a perfect illustration of how area charts can be used to depict trends over time.
+Explore the USA election results mapping example using Kotlin and Kandy, showing how to combine and visualize electoral data geographically.
 </link-summary>